Benl0/the-editors-dungeon/content/300 CAMPAIGNS/GARDE/Winslow.md

 *The Warlock who will be heard by their patron deity* Winslow is a [[Half-Elf]] [[Warlock]] who is absolutely in love with his patron god, even though they might not even know Winslow exists

+## Patron god
+- Lliira, Goddess of Joy
+- Chaotic Good
+- Winslow fully believes that they are helping people by killing them.
+	- "They're going to Lliira heaven of joy.
+Plus, she hasn't stopped me so I must be doing good!"

 ## Personality Traits
 My eloquent flattery makes everyone I talk to feel like the most wonderful and important person in the world.
 ## Ideals